NerdWalletOSS/shepherd/README.md

 * `SHEPHERD_REPO_DIR` is the absolute path to the repository being operated on.
 This will be the working directory when commands are executed.
 * `SHEPHERD_DATA_DIR` is the absolute path to a special directory that can be used to persist state between steps.
 This would be useful if, for instance, a `jscodeshift` codemod in your `apply` hook generates a list of files that need human attention and you want to use that list in your `pr_message` hook.
+* `SHEPHERD_BASE_BRANCH` is the name of the branch Shepherd will set up a pull-request against.
+This will often, _but not always_, be master.
+Only available for `apply` and later steps.
 * `SHEPHERD_MIGRATION_DIR` is the absolute path to the directory containing your migration's `shepherd.yml` file.
 This is useful if you want to include a script with your migration spec and need to reference that command in a hook.
 For instance, if I have a script `pr.sh` that will generate a PR message: my `pr_message` hook might look something like this:

   ```yml